USA Triathlon: Membership

 USA Triathlon is a member-based organization founded in 1982.

 USA Triathlon has seen steady membership growth since 1995, impacted greatly by the addition of triathlon to the Olympic Games in 2000.

 Among USA Triathlon's constituent groups are certified coaches, certified race directors, certified officials, and certified clubs.

 Initiatives

+The USA Triathlon Hall of Fame was founded in 2008, and recognizes contributors to triathlon going back to the beginning of the sport.

 USA Triathlon is continually creating opportunities to make triathlon accessible to new audiences.
 In 2012, USA Triathlon created its Splash & Dash Youth Aquathlon Series to encourage children ages 7–15 to participate in multisport.
 The swim-run events are set distances based on age, and focus on fun and participation rather than competition.
 Most events are not timed.

 In January 2014, USA Triathlon celebrated the overwhelming support from Division I, II and III representatives at the NCAA Convention, who voted to add triathlon an Emerging Sport for Women.

 In 2021, USA Triathlon was honored by the United States Olympic & Paralympic Committee with the Diversity, Equity & Inclusion Choice Award, the fourth time the organization has been honored by the USOPC for its diversity and inclusion efforts since 2017.